BofA shares drop, debt insurance costs jump

 | CHARLOTTE, North Carolina

-CHARLOTTE, North Carolina Bank of America Corp (BAC.N) shares fell to their lowest level in 2-1/2 years on Tuesday as investors worried that the biggest U.S. bank might face big writeoffs.
+CHARLOTTE, North Carolina Bank of America Corp (BAC.N) shares fell as much as 6.4 percent to their lowest level since March 2009 as investors worried that the biggest U.S. bank might face big writeoffs.

 The cost of insuring the bank's debt against default spiked to record levels.

-Bank of America shares closed 1.9 percent lower at $6.30 after falling as much as 6.4 percent during the day.
-The shares pared losses, and credit swaps largely retraced, as a broader stock market rally helped assuage investor fears about the economy.
+Shares subsequently recouped some of their losses, and credit default swaps largely retraced, as a broader stock market rally helped assuage investor fears about the economy.

+By early afternoon, Bank of America shares were down 4.7 percent to $6.12, on track for their lowest close in two and a half years.

-In a blog post on Tuesday, former securities analyst Henry Blodget said the bank could have $100 billion (60.1 billion pounds) to $200 billion of writeoffs and troubled assets to sort through.
+In a blog post on Tuesday, Henry Blodget, a former telecom analyst, said the bank could have $100 billion (60.6 billion pound) to $200 billion of writeoffs and troubled assets to sort through.
 These potential write-offs could eat into a substantial portion of the bank's $222 billion of book value.

 "That's why Bank of America's stock is tanking.
 The owners of that stock will be the first folks to get hit if Bank of America has to raise more capital," Blodget wrote on Business Insider, his collection of blogs.